Halochkin/CustomWebComponents/Gestures/README.md

       };
     };
 ```
 Using the `minSettings()` allows you to switch between two gestures.
 It checks whether the base version will become advanced or not.
-If the conditions are met, the base version is `transformed` into extended version, if not - only the base version is activated.
+If the conditions are met, the base version is `transformed` into extended version, if not - only the base version is activated.<br>
-The `minDistance` value is the distance between the end event (which meets the minimum duration requirements) and the extended event.
+The `minDistance` value is the distance between the end event (which meets the minimum duration requirements) and the extended event.<br>
-The `minDuration` is equal to the duration of the final event ("touchend","mouseend" etc.).
+The `minDuration` is equal to the duration of the final event ("touchend","mouseend" etc.). <br>
 Each advanced gesture has 2 stages of checking for matches with the minimum settings.
 The first is to check that the final event will last more than 150 milliseconds.
 If not, the extended gesture will not be executed and the base gesture will be activated.
 The next check is the distance check.
 This means that the user has to change the position of the touch/mouse point by more than 50 pixels in 150 milliseconds.<br>
 #### The optimal value for the minimum duration?
  Looking at the fact that most users use intuitive gestures that will allow you to predict what movement will start a certain command.
 This means that on an intuitive level, users will use the drag event to flip through photos.
 To perform all gestures you need to make a sequence of events:
 * Initiation: Initial contact to start an action, such as a click or tap.
 * Movement: some movement on the screen to make something happen.
 * End: end gesture as the contact with the screen ends.
-If the minimum duration of the action you add as a condition to activate the modified gesture is too small then if you just click on the screen, the script can register this as a small movement that can take less than `5ms` and perform the action.
+If the minimum duration of the action you add as a condition to activate the modified gesture is too small then if you just click on the screen, the script can register this as a small movement that can take less than `5ms` and perform the action. <br>
 If the duration is too long the users will be upset because most of them are "too lazy" and do not want to perform gestures more than `500ms`.
 If your delay is equal to or greater than `400ms` - the chance of successful activation is reduced by `60%`, and the functionality that must be activated by a modified gesture will not work, and this is not what users expect from your application.
 `The optimal delay is 100ms` because if the user interface of the program responds to the user action longer than 200ms, the user starts to feel the delay if less than 50-the user perceives the interface response as instantaneous.
 A 100ms will not cause a noticeable delay, and prevent accidental activation.
 ### Multifinger gestures